Peter Bowness, Baron Bowness: Councillor

 Bowness became a councillor and soon rose within Conservative Party ranks, becoming Leader of Croydon Council, London's largest borough.
 During the 1980s, Bowness was said to have been one of Margaret Thatcher's favourite Council leaders, and took part in the abolition of the GLC.
 He was unusual amongst his Conservative colleagues, however, for supporting Ken Livingstone's low-cost public transport initiative, Fares Fair.

 He continued as Leader until 1994 when the Labour Party won the local elections.
 He stepped down from the Council in 1998.
 He served as a member of the Committee of the Regions and the Audit Commission.

 House of Lords

 On 17 January 1996, Bowness was created a life peer as Baron Bowness, of Warlingham in the County of Surrey and of Croydon in the London Borough of Croydon.
 From December 2002 to November 2006, he was member of the Parliamentary Joint Committee on Human Rights.
 From December 2003 to May 2014, he served on the European Union Committee.
 He chaired the Foreign Policy Defence and Developmental Aid Sub-Committee of the EU Select Committee from 2003 to 2006, and chaired the Justice, Institutions and Consumer Protection Sub-Committee from 2009 to 2013.
+Having originally sat as a Conservative, Lord Bowness left the party to become a non-affiliated peer on 23 November 2020, before becoming a crossbencher on 1 December 2021.

+OSCE

+Lord Bowness has been a member of the British delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE) since 2007.
+He was elected a Vice President of the Parliamentary Assembly in 2015 and re-elected in 2018, serving until 2020.
+In December of that year, Bowness—as the most senior Vice President—acceded to the presidency following the departure of Gigi Tsereteli, and served as President of the Parliamentary Assembly until July 2021.

 Personal life

-He is a patron of the Warehouse Theatre and was formerly a Governor of the Whitgift Foundation.
+Bowness is a patron of the Warehouse Theatre and was formerly a Governor of the Whitgift Foundation.